Toilet Training

 Setting a date for the change from nappies to pants and explaining that their wees and poos will go in the toilet from then on is a great start.

-You can help your child to be independent by dressing them in clothes that are easy to pull down or take off.
+You can help your child to be independent by dressing them in clothes that are easy for them to pull down or take off.

 Praise doesn’t need to be a sticker or a sweet treat.
 Children are actually really motivated by being able to do things by themselves.
 Encourage them and tell them how happy you are that they’ve tried it.